Agoric/agoric-sdk/packages/SwingSet/docs/dynamic-vats.md

 The second set are the *Dynamic Vats*.
 These are created after startup, with source code bundles that were not known at boot time.
 Typically these bundles arrive over the network from external providers.
 In the Agoric system, contracts are installed as dynamic vats (each spawned instance goes into a separate vat).

-Dynamic vats are metered: each message delivered gets a limited amount of resources (CPU cycles, memory, stack frames).
+Dynamic vats are metered by default: each message delivered gets a limited amount of resources (CPU cycles, memory, stack frames).
 If it exceeds this budget, the vat is terminated.
 All outstanding messages will be rejected, any future messages will be rejected, and it will never get CPU time again.

 ## Creating a Dynamic Vat